overlay-market/v1-core/README.md

 Traders transfer OVL collateral to the market contract to back a position.
 This collateral is held in the market contract until the trader unwinds their position when exiting the trade.
 OVL is the only collateral supported for V1.

-The market contract tracks the current open interest for all outstanding positions on a market as well as [information about the position](./contracts/libraries/Position.sol), that we need in order to calculate the current value of the position in OVL terms:
+The market contract tracks the current open interest for all outstanding positions on a market as well as [information about each position](./contracts/libraries/Position.sol), that we need in order to calculate the current value of the position in OVL terms:

 ```
 library Position {